Accelerating Composite Dark Matter Discovery with Nuclear Recoils and the Migdal Effect: Acknowledgements

 \section{Acknowledgements}

 We thank Nirmal Raj for useful discussions.
+We thank the anonymous referee for constructive comments on our manuscript.
 The work of JA, JB, AG is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.